intel-iot-devkit/smart-video-workshop/up2-vision-kit/openvino-projects-using-iss2019.md

         export IE_PLUGINS_PATH=$INFENG/lib/ubuntu_16.04/intel64;
         [ ! -d /tmp/OpenVINO ] && mkdir /tmp/OpenVINO;
         cp $INFENG/lib/ubuntu_16.04/intel64/libcpu_extension_sse4.so /tmp/OpenVINO/libcpu_extension.so;
+        export LD_LIBRARY_PATH=/tmp/OpenVINO:$INTEL_CVSDK_DIR/opencv/lib:/opt/intel/opencl:$INFENG/external/gna/lib:$INFENG/external/mkltiny_lnx/lib:$INFENG/external/omp/lib:$INFENG/lib/ubuntu_16.04/intel64:$LD_LIBRARY_PATH;
-        export LD_LIBRARY_PATH=/tmp/OpenVINO:$INTEL_CVSDK_DIR/opencv/lib:/opt/intel/opencl:$INFENG/external/gna/lib:$INFENG/external/mkltiny_lnx/lib:$INFENG/external/omp/lib:$INFENG/lib/ubuntu_16.04/intel64:$LD_LIBRARY_PATH
+        export DISPLAY=:0;

-TIP: If your system has a processor that supports the AVX instructions, you can use a more optimized version of the libcpu_extension.
+> **Tip:** If your system has a processor that supports the AVX instructions, you can use a more optimized version of the libcpu_extension.
 To do this, change this part of the above command:

 From this:

     cp $INFENG/lib/ubuntu_16.04/intel64/libcpu_extension_sse4.so /tmp/OpenVINO/libcpu_extension.so;

 To this:

     cp $INFENG/lib/ubuntu_16.04/intel64/libcpu_extension_avx2.so /tmp/OpenVINO/libcpu_extension.so;

-Step 4.
-Verify that arguments are set properly
+### Step 4.
+Verify that arguments are set properly and Run
-Select the Arguments tab.
+1. Select the Arguments tab.
-Verify that the Program arguments are set properly.
+2. Verify that the Program arguments are set properly.
 Change them as needed.

-[Optional] Run with video instead of a single image.
+3. [Optional] Run with video instead of a single image.
 To use the car-detection.mp4 video:
-Find the video in GitHub*.
+    - Find the video in GitHub*.
 Click intel-iot-devkit/sample-videos.
-Download the video to a folder on your target system.
+    - Download the video to a folder on your target system.
-Provide the path to the video file in the arguments in step 3 above.
+    - Provide the path to the video file in the arguments in step 3 above.
-To close the Run Configuration window, click Apply and then click Close.
-Step 5.
-Run or debug
-Run

-Click the   Run button.

-Debug

-Click the     Debug button.

-Results
-The application goes through several steps and then starts inference.
-It will try to open a window on the target system’s display to show the output image.

-Open a graphical display for the application
-In the results, you might see the error: Gtk-WARNING**:cannot open display.

-The recommended way to resolve this problem is to connect a monitor to your target system and do the following:

-Open a terminal on your host system.
-To see how DISPLAY is defined:
-Type ssh username@IP_address
-Type echo $DISPLAY
-It will show something similar to this: :0

-Make a note of this and keep this terminal open.
-In Commands to execute before application, add: export DISPLAY=:0; where :0 is the result you just saw in the terminal.
-Separate all commands with a semi-colon (;).
+4. Click Apply and Run.